amaurremi/ownership-types/README.md

 Each object is assigned a _stickiness_ degree.
 The stickiness is an overapproximation of the number of references to the object.
+If the object is sticky we can only free it if the object's owner context is `rep` and the object's owner was freed.

-When an object is created its stickiness is set to zero.
+- When an object is created its stickiness is set to zero.
+- Whenever there is an assignment to a local variable in which the object appears on the right-hand side, the object stickiness increases by one.
+- If there is an assignment to a field the stickiness increases by two.

 An object can be freed if its stickiness is <= 1, and if the only reference to the object is a variable that is popped from the stack.
-Whenever there is an assignment in which the object appears on the right-hand side, the object stickiness increases by one.
-If the object is sticky we can only free it if the object's owner context is `rep` and the object's owner was freed.